OP-DSL/OP2-Common/docs/devapp.rst

 The tutorial will use the Airfoil application, a simple non-linear  2D  inviscid  airfoil code that uses an unstructured mesh.
 It is a finite volume application that solves the 2D Euler equations using a scalar numerical dissipation.
 The algorithm iterates towards the steady state solution, in each iteration using a control volume approach - for example the rate at which the mass changes within a control volume is equal to the net flux of mass into the control volume across the four faces around the cell.

 Airfoil consists of five loops, ``save_soln`` , ``adt_calc`` , ``res_calc`` , ``bres_calc`` and ``update``, within a time-marching iterative loop.
 Out of these, ``save_soln`` and ``update`` are what we classify as direct loops where all the data accessed in the loop is defined on the mesh element over which the loop iterates over.
-Thus for example in a direct loop a loop over edges will only access data defined on edges.
+Thus for example in a direct loop, a loop over edges will only access data defined on edges.
 The other three loops are indirect loops.
 In this case when looping over a given type of elements, data on other types of elements will be accessed indirectly, using mapping tables.
 Thus for example ``res_calc`` iterates over edges and increments data on cells, accessing them indirectly via a mapping table that gives the explicit connectivity information between edges and cells.

 The standard mesh size solved with Airfoil consists of 1.5M edges.
 Here the most compute intensive loop is ``res_calc``, which is called 2000 times during the total execution of the application and performs about 100 floating-point operations per mesh edge.